shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * If you are retaking CINS 467, you may receive an error that you have already generated a repo.
 Email or talk to the instructor about getting your repo updated for the current semester (you will not submit the form again in this case).
   * Make sure you enter everything correctly -- if you enter a valid, existing GitLab username but it is not your GitLab username, a different person will receive the invite.
   * Click the button to Generate a GitLab Repo.
+  * If you run into any issues with generating a GitLab repo in the CSUChico/CSUC-CINS467 group, talk to the instructor!
 3. After submitting the form, go to [gitlab.com/CSUChico/CSUC-CINS467](https://gitlab.com/CSUChico/CSUC-CINS467) and see if you have access to the CSUC-CINS467 group.
 You should see a private repo generated for you.
-The repo will have a name in this format: `CINS467-S24-FirstName-LastName`.
+The repo will have a name in this format: `CINS467-Semester-FirstName-LastName`.
 4. If you click on the repo, you should see that it is empty.
 Now you should use the command line instructions to "Create a new repository".
 The steps described below are given in the empty repo -- the main difference is that you need to add some additional information to the README for Assignment 0.

 ## Add a README file on the main branch